 - Garam Masala: Garam masala is a popular spice blend that includes coriander, along with additional warming spices.
 For every 1 teaspoon coriander, use ½ teaspoon garam masala (Indian & Ethiopian),

-- Mexician Chili Powder: A slightly spicy spice blend with a wide array of chiles, for every 1 teaspoon coriander, use ½ teaspoon chili powder (Mexican & Latin Cuisine).
+- Mexican Chili Powder: A slightly spicy spice blend with a wide array of chiles, for every 1 teaspoon coriander, use ½ teaspoon chili powder (Mexican & Latin Cuisine).

-- Curry Powder: Curry powder is a like a mash-up of coriander and chili, along with other spices.
-For every 1 teaspoon coriander, use 1 teaspoon curry powder (Indian, Asian & Jamaican cuisine).
+- Curry Powder: Curry powder is a blend of coriander and chili, along with other spices.
+For every 1 teaspoon of coriander, use 1 teaspoon of curry powder (Indian, Asian & Jamaican cuisine).

 Substitute for Coriander Seeds: If you don't have ground coriander on hand, replace it with an equal amount of ground caraway seeds, cumin, fennel or a combination of all three.